-- 1. Interpret and produce electrical and electronics drawings including other related documents and graphics. - 2.
-Analyze and solve routine technical problems related to electrical systems by applying mathematics and science principles. - 3.
-Use, verify, and maintain instrumentation equipment and systems. - 4.
-Assemble, test, modify and maintain electrical circuits and equipment to fulfill requirements and specifications under the supervision of a qualified person. - 5.
-Install and troubleshoot static and rotating electrical machines and associated control systems under the supervision of a qualified person.

-- 6. Verify acceptable functionality and apply troubleshooting techniques for electrical and electronic circuits, components, equipment, and systems under the supervision of a qualified person. - 7.
-Analyze, assemble and troubleshoot control systems under the supervision of a qualified person. - 8.
-Use computer skills and tools to solve routine electrical related problems. - 9.
-Assist in creating and conducting quality assurance procedures under the supervision of a qualified person. - 10.
-Prepare and maintain records and documentation systems. - 11.
-Install, test and troubleshoot telecommunication systems under the supervision of a qualified person. - 12.
+- 1. Assist in the interpretation and preparation of electrical drawings including other related documents and graphics. - 2.
+Analyze and solve simple technical problems related to basic electrical systems by applying mathematics and science principles. - 3.
+Use and maintain test and instrumentation equipment. - 4.
+Assemble basic electrical circuits and equipment to fulfill requirements and specifications under the supervision of a qualified person. - 5.
+Assist in the installation and troubleshooting of basic electrical machines and associated control systems under the supervision of a qualified person. - 6.
+Assist in testing and troubleshooting electrical and electronic circuits, equipment, and systems by using established procedures under the supervision of a qualified person. - 7.
+Assist in the troubleshooting of control systems under the supervision of a qualified person. - 8.
+Use computer skills and tools to solve basic electrical related problems. - 9.
+Assist in conducting quality assurance procedures under the supervision of a qualified person. - 10.
+Assist in the preparation and maintenance of records and documentation systems. - 11.
+Install and assist in testing telecommunication systems under the supervision of a qualified person. - 12.
 Apply health and safety standards and best practices to workplaces. - 13.
-Perform tasks in accordance with relevant legislation, policies, procedures, standards, regulations, and ethical principles. - 14.
-Configure installation and apply electrical cabling requirements and system grounding and bonding requirements for a variety of applications under the supervision of a qualified person. - 15.
-Assist in commissioning, testing and troubleshooting electrical power systems under the supervision of a qualified person. - 16.
-Select electrical equipment, systems and components to fulfill the requirements and specifications under the supervision of a qualified person. - 17.
-Apply project management principles to assist in the implementation of projects.
+Perform tasks in accordance with relevant legislation, policies, procedures, standards, regulations, and ethical principles.

+- 14. Apply basic electrical cabling requirements and install and test system grounding for a specified number of applications under the supervision of a qualified person. - 15.
+Identify problems and troubleshoot electrical systems under the supervision of a qualified person. - 16.
+Assist in the selection of electrical equipment, systems and components to fulfill the requirements and specifications under the supervision of a qualified person.